cplus66/copilot-fire/tools/parallel/README.md

 # Parallel Run Framework

-1. Split job into code (process.sh) and data(data_all.csv).
+1. Split job into code (process.sh) and data(data_all.txt).
 The data as default parameter of code.
 1. Config the config.json for multiple instances.
 1. Run "parallel.sh".